emeb/up5k_basic/README.md

 access routines in the support ROM.
 At the time of this commit the support for the SPI and I2C cores is only available in an experimental branch of the nextpnr tool, but it expected in mainline shortly.

+## LED PWM

+Many FPGAs in the iCE40 family provide hard IP cores for driving RGB LEDs.
+A simple interface to this is provided so the 6502 may control the LED driver.

 ## Simulating